atkaridarshan04/ml-from-scratch-to-prod/README.md

-# ML from Scratch to Production
+# ML from Scratch to Production (API Baseline)

-An end-to-end **Machine Learning engineering project** that demonstrates how a model evolves from experimentation to **production-ready training pipelines, batch inference, and an online inference API**.

-The project uses the **California Housing dataset** as a reference use case and focuses on building a **clean, reproducible, and deployable ML system** with clear separation between modeling, pipelines, and serving.
+This branch contains the **API baseline implementation**, where the online inference service loads trained models and preprocessing artifacts directly from the local filesystem (`artifacts/production`).

+It represents the system state **before introducing MLflow-based model registry and lifecycle management**, and is kept as a stable reference for comparison with the production MLOps design in the `main` branch.

-## 🎯 What This Repository Represents
+## 🎯 What This Branch Represents

+This branch contains a **pre-MLflow production-style system**, including:

-* Finalized ML pipelines (training & batch inference)
+- Finalized ML training pipeline
+- Batch inference pipeline
-* A production-ready **FastAPI online inference service**
+- FastAPI-based online inference service
+- Local artifact management (`artifacts/production`)
+- Shared preprocessing logic across training, batch inference, and API
-* Automated tests for the API
+- Automated API tests
-* Dockerized inference service
+- Dockerized inference service

-Detailed ML experimentation and modeling rationale are **documented separately** and referenced below.
+This design serves as a **baseline architecture** before adopting a centralized model registry and lifecycle management.

-## 🧠 Machine Learning (Summary)
+## 🧠 Machine Learning Overview

-* Multiple model families were evaluated during experimentation
+- Multiple model families were evaluated during experimentation
-* Feature engineering was validated across models
+- Feature engineering was validated across models
-* **Gradient Boosting (`HistGradientBoostingRegressor`)** achieved the best generalization performance
+- **Gradient Boosting (`HistGradientBoostingRegressor`)** achieved the best generalization performance
-* This model was selected as the **production baseline**
+- This model was selected as the **production baseline**
-* Only the finalized model and required preprocessing logic were migrated to Python pipelines
+- Finalized preprocessing and modeling logic was migrated into Python pipelines

-📘 **Detailed ML reasoning, experiments, and decisions** are documented here:

-* `docs/` (step-by-step ML design)
-* `notebooks/` (experimentation history)
-* `ml-baseline` branch (ML-only checkpoint)
+### Detailed ML artifacts are available in:
+- `notebooks/` — experimentation and EDA
+- `docs/` — ML design, feature analysis, and modeling decisions
+- `artifacts/experiments/` — historical experiment outputs

+> **For only ml workflow refer the `ml-baseline` branch**

-## 🗂️ Repository Structure (Main Branch)
+## 🗂️ Repository Structure (API Baseline)

 ```
 root